jwbuurlage/pybind11_plus_hana/README.md

 ### Automatically binding user-defined types<a id="sec-1-3-1"></a>

 First, let us focus on generating bindings to simple user-defined types.
-In order to avoid listing the (types of the) fields when generating the bindings, we need to be able to *inspect* our data types programatically.
-This *introspecftion* of user-defined types is supported by Boost.Hana using either of two macro's.
+In order to avoid listing the (types of the) fields when generating the bindings, we need to be able to *inspect* our data types programmatically.
+This *introspection* of user-defined types is supported by Boost.Hana using either of two macro's.

 `BOOST_HANA_DEFINE_STRUCT` can be used within the original definition of a struct, or `BOOST_HANA_ADAPT_STRUCT` can be used outside of the original definition (if you cannot, or understandably do not want to touch the definition of your data types).
 In our example, this would look like this: